yarohtar/cam-maths-notes-obsidian/Notes/Defect Hall's Theorem.md

 $$
-After finding the [[Matching]], remove the vertices $z_{1},\dots,z_{d}$ Because of injectivity, we get a [[Matching with Deficiency]] at most $d$ Then remove a few edges to get a
+After finding the [[Matching]], remove the vertices $z_{1},\dots,z_{d}$ Because of injectivity, we get a [[Matching with Deficiency]] at most $d$ Then remove a few edges to get deficiency $d$